 The peak is so close; glowing somewhere on the horizon, yet looking like a fata morgana – step after step, and you do not feel like you are coming any closer.
 I felt exactly the same way while approaching the peak of Kilimanjaro in 2013.
 I am making this last effort in order to finally submit my PhD thesis now.
 And this will happen in literally a few hours.
 I expected it would feel orgasmic, but instead, it feels like a sad relief.
 Yet, I would like to capture this moment – just for the sake of memory.
 Maybe one day, I would get back to what I felt when I realised that all this tantalising pain is finally over.

 I wanted to be a researcher ever since I was 6 years old.
 This dream ALMOST came true.
 I say ‘almost’ because even though I have all the credentials to be a researcher right now, I feel like I do not want to do this for a living anymore.
 Let me explain.

-Well, one might think ‘this depends on the environment, you might consider to change it and start over’.
-But the second reason is much deeper: as human kind, we are much earlier in the process of understanding of the human brain than I thought when I was starting my adventure with neuroscience.
+Well, one might think ‘this depends on the environment, you might consider changing it and start over.
+But the second reason is much deeper: as humankind, we are much earlier in the process of understanding the human brain than I thought when I was starting my adventure with neuroscience.
 Since I first got to study the human brain, eight years have passed – and I do not see much progress in understanding cognition ever since.
-I believe we need another 50 to 100 years to develop the right tools to study brains, and to be able to explain how emotions, memory or decision making really work.
+I believe we need another 50 to 100 years to develop the right tools to study brains and to be able to explain how emotions, memory or decision-making work.

-And now, in a few hours, it all comes to the end – and it feels really dark.
-I should be ecstatic but instead, I feel quite exhausted and I am looking forward to have this just done.
+And now, in a few hours, it all comes to the end – and it feels dark.
+I should be ecstatic but instead, I feel quite exhausted and I am looking forward to having this just done.
 This whole story just proves to me that if you are feeling deep inside that you are losing heart for something, you should just stop and search for something else to do as soon as you can.
 Because life passes by very quickly – and this feeling will only feel worse with time, never better.

 So, shall we?